Royal Academy of Engineering Fellowships - internal coordinated process

 Scheme overview

 The Royal Academy of Engineering (RAEng) has launched their annual call for applications to their Fellowship scheme.
-Oxford can submit up to four candidates (either Research Fellowships or Engineering for Development Research Fellowships), at least two of these candidates must identify as being from a group that is persistently underrepresented within the engineering profession in the UK.
+Oxford can submit up to four candidates and at least two of these candidates must self-identify as being from a group that is persistently underrepresented within the engineering profession in the UK.
 The RAEng have identified the following groups that are currently clearly significantly underrepresented in UK engineering research for this call:

-Oxford's selected candidates who identify as being from one of the above groups will also be put forward to the RAEng's Access Mentoring scheme as support for their final application preparation.
+Oxford's selected candidates who self-identify as belonging to one of the above groups will also be put forward to the RAEng's Access Mentoring Scheme as support for their final application preparation.
+Further details on the RAEng's Access Mentoring Scheme

 Aim and scope of scheme